floooh/floooh.github.io/_posts/2021-12-06-z80-instruction-timing.md

 But now it gets weird.
 The next byte that must be loaded is the 'regular' opcode **CE**, but this doesn't happen with an opcode fetch machine cycle, but instead with a memory read machine cycle.
-The M1 pin isn't set, and there's are also no RFSH clock cycles (which also explains why the R register isn't incremented).
+The M1 pin isn't set, and there are also no RFSH clock cycles (which also explains why the R register isn't incremented).

 Now let's have a look at the undocumented instruction **SET 1,(IX+d),B** (machine code